 Reading provides tangible benefits for writers.
 It keeps writers abreast of new writing in the world.
 It provides constant connection to the writing world.
 Every writer I know asks, “Have you read this book?” as part of their everyday conversation.
-Reading gives us connection to each other and to the writing world.
+Reading connects us to each other.
 And finally, reading hones the writing muscles.
-Although writing is a different process from reading, the act of reading hones our sense of language, structure, and flow.
+Although writing is a different process than reading, the act of reading hones our sense of language, structure, and flow.
 We have a better sense of what our writing should look and feel like when we read.

-So, what should writers reach for?
+So, what should writers read?
 I mean, bookstores are big places after all.
 What kinds of books provide the most fuel for the writer’s tank?

-What is your genre (or your genres) that you are writing?
-Are you a novelist focused on writing science fiction, horror, or post-modernist fiction?
-Is your current project a memoir that is taking on a life of its own?
+What genre (or genres) do you write in?
+Are you a novelist focused on science fiction, horror, or post-modernist fiction?
+Is your current project a memoir that has taken a life of its own?
 Or are you intent on writing a nonfiction series to share what you learned in your career with newbies to the field?

-Regardless of which genre you’re writing in, you should be reading other writers in that genre.
-Every once in a while I hear someone say they don’t want to read in their own genre, because they’re afraid of accidentally stealing other people's ideas or allowing another writer’s style to rub off on them.
+Every once in a while, I hear someone say they don’t want to read in their own genre, because they’re afraid of accidentally stealing other people's ideas or allowing another writer’s style to rub off on them.
 Honestly, that’s just silly.
 If you run across a good idea, use it.
 If someone else has a smoother style, learn from it.
 Whatever you write will be your own and will continue to develop over time.
-Reading in your genre will clean up your own writing, will inform your practice, and will help you hone your space within the genre.
+Reading in your genre will sharpen your own writing, inform your practice, and help you hone your space within the genre.

 If you aren’t sure where to start, look at the genre you’re writing in now.
-Hit your local bookstore (or library if you don’t have one).
+Hit your local bookstore (or library!).
 Start with one genre and grab what interests you.
-If you’re writing horror and you want to start out reading in your genre, grab something that jumps off the shelf at you and make that your starting point.
-After you read that book, branch out and read a book about writing or in another genre.
+After you read that first book, branch out and read a book about writing or in another genre.

 Read.
 Rinse.
 Repeat.
-With every book you read, you will be a better writer.
+With every book you read, you will become a better writer.